ringing-lib/ringing-lib-python/docs/source/classes/change.rst

       *  A string (unicode or bytes) representation of a change.
    :raises: :exc:`ValueError` if a parameter can't be parsed
    :raises: :exc:`TypeError` if a parameter is of an unknown type

+   .. attribute:: bells

+      Number of bells on which the change is defined.